SebastianOderland/PrimaryDomain/README.md

 ## Todo

-- Convert as much as possible to UAPI
+- Convert as much as possible to UAPI.
-- The process takes quite a while, so a loading screen is kinda necessary
+- The process takes quite a while, so a loading bar/screen is kinda necessary.
-- Probably redo the process of importing DNS-Records
+- Probably redo the process of importing DNS-Records(Don't use the cPanel/WHM API).
-- Either check all the "potential" outcome before executing anything, or store a backup of the data
+- Store a backup of the data, in case it fails.
-- Update primary domain in WHMCS
+- Update primary domain in WHMCS.

 &nbsp;
 &nbsp;